Archs/go-avalon/test/goval_test/readme.md

         this.C = C_ !== undefined ?
 C_ : 0;
     });

+When running the generated code, the browser would tell:

+    Uncaught RangeError: Maximum call stack size exceeded

+and abort.

 The reason `this.go$val = this` would cause problem is that `avalon.js` would scan all the objects in the `ViewModel` it defines, except of those variables with prefix `$`, which is quite like `angular.js`.
-This problem can be bypassed if I change the `avalon.js` code to skip the scanning of object attribute `go$val`, but this in `avalon.js` can only be done through a hard coded javascript array of special variable names, which is not a good solution.
+This problem can be bypassed if I change the `avalon.js` code to skip the scanning of object attribute `go$val`, but this in `avalon.js` can only be done through the modification of a hard coded javascript array(which is an internal variable) of special variable names to skip.

+I upload the example in github: http://github.com/Archs/go-avalon/test/goval_test

+Hope it would help.